 How cavities form

 Our mouths are teeming with hundreds of types of bacteria.
 Some are helpful and maintain good health, while others are harmful.
 Certain types of bacteria process the sugars in food and release acid in return.
-Although minor decay can be naturally reversed by your body, Dr. Wilma Shen DDS and our team at Laurelhurst Family Dentistry will tell you that eventually the acid wears away the enamel and creates small holes in the surface of teeth.
+Although minor decay can be naturally reversed by your body, our doctor and our team at Laurelhurst Family Dentistry will tell you that eventually the acid wears away the enamel and creates small holes in the surface of teeth.

 Cavity prevention for adults